Self-guided visit request

 Jump to...

-Please do not contact our Registration team to ask about a specific field trip date; we receive an extremely high volume of inquiries and don’t have capacity to answer individual visit requests.
-Instead, we request that you refer to our convenient live calendar of availability.
+Please do not contact the Registration team to ask about your specific weekday field trip date.
+We receive an extremely high volume of inquiries, so we do not have capacity to answer individual visit requests.
+Instead, please refer to our convenient live calendar of availability for when future dates become available.

-Information about when 2026 bookings will open to all groups will be posted to our website as soon as it’s available.
-You can receive updates about registration and other news for educators by signing up for our Seattle Aquarium mailing list (specifically by checking the “educator news” box).
+We are not yet taking requests for summer break field trips scheduled for after June 20, 2026.
+Information about when summer bookings open will be posted to our website as soon as it’s available.
+You can receive updates about registration and other news for educators by signing up for our Seattle Aquarium mailing list and checking the “educator newsletter” box.

 Before you book…